Writing Program courses

 For upper-level undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
 To ensure that students receive individualized attention to their writing, enrollment in each course is strictly limited to twelve students.
 No exceptions!

-Writing Persuasion (English 12704/32704) (Winter 2014) A course in persuasive techniques that do not rely on overt arguments.
-It would not be entirely inaccurate to call this a course in the theory, practice, and critique of sophistry.
-We will explore how putatively neutral narratives may be inflected to advance a (sometimes unstated) position; how writing can exploit readers' cognitive biases; how a writer's persona on the page -- what Aristotle might call her ethos -- may be constructed to influence her readers.
-Half the writing assignments will put into practice persuasive techniques such as these.
-The other half will analyze course readings (by Plato, Aristotle, John Stuart Mill, Lippmann, Cialdini, Sunstein, Orwell, Edmund Burke, and others) debating whether persuasion -- in the strong sense of actually changing a reader's mind -- is possible.
+Writing Persuasion: Persuasive Narratives (English 12704/32704) (Spring, 2015) A course in persuasive techniques that rely on incorporated narratives in addition to (or instead of) overt arguments.
+We will explore how incorporated narratives can make an overt argument more persuasive in disciplines as diverse as history, anthropology, law, medicine, political advocacy, and public science writing; how putatively neutral narratives may be inflected to advance a (sometimes unstated) position; how a writer's persona on the page -- what Aristotle might call her ethos -- can function as a character and influence her readers.
+Half the writing assignments will put into practice persuasive narrative techniques such as these.
+The other half will analyze multidisciplinary course readings that incorporate narratives, as well as readings that debate whether persuasion -- in the strong sense of actually changing a reader's mind -- is possible.
 Faculty: Tracy Weiner

-Composing Composition (English 32705) (Spring 2014; consent of instructors required) Many academic teaching positions in a wide variety of fields now require instructors to include a writing component in their courses.
+Composing Composition (English 32705) (Autumn 2014; consent of instructors required; prerequisite is Academic and Professional Writing or one of our training courses.)
+Many academic teaching positions in a wide variety of fields now require instructors to include a writing component in their courses.
 Whether you're in the humanities, the social sciences, or the sciences, some teaching of writing may lie in your future, and preparation for this eventuality can be an important part of your job application process.
 This class is intended for graduate students who plan to work as teachers or who are entering the academic job market.
 Our goal is to give you scholarly context and practical exercises that will help prepare you for the challenges of writing-related jobs in institutional contexts ranging from large research universities to community colleges to small liberal arts schools.